nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2016-following-fast-tracks.md

 {{! multiexcerpt name='upgrade-9.3-behavior.WebException'}}

 - A new `statusCode` field has been added to `NuxeoException` to specify which HTTP code should be returned in case the exception is thrown, default to `500`.
-[NXP-21776](https://jira.nuxeo.com/browse/NXP-21776)
+See [NXP-21776](https://jira.nuxeo.com/browse/NXP-21776).

 {{! /multiexcerpt}}

 {{! multiexcerpt name='upgrade-9.3-behavior.PageProvider'}}

 - New `org.nuxeo.ecm.platform.query.api.PageProvider#getResultsCountLimit` method to access the limit of number of results beyond which the page provider may not be able to compute the result count.
-[NXP-23202](https://jira.nuxeo.com/browse/NXP-23202)
+See [NXP-23202](https://jira.nuxeo.com/browse/NXP-23202).

 {{! /multiexcerpt}}

-{{! multiexcerpt name='upgrade-9.3-behavior.espassthrough'}}

-- When requesting Elasticsearch using HTTP passthrough requests, uses of query_string or simple_query_string must be adapted to use field `all_field` explicitly instead of relying on the default `_all` field which is now disabled.
-[NXP-23059](https://jira.nuxeo.com/browse/NXP-23059)

-{{! /multiexcerpt}}

 {{! multiexcerpt name='upgrade-9.3-behavior.complexlist'}}

 - Setting the value of a complex property now overwrites any previous values, and does not do a partial update anymore.
-[NXP-19261](https://jira.nuxeo.com/browse/NXP-19261)
+See [NXP-19261](https://jira.nuxeo.com/browse/NXP-19261).

 {{! /multiexcerpt}}

 {{! multiexcerpt name='upgrade-9.3-behavior.NuxeoGroupImpl'}}

-- `NuxeoGroupImpl` class has been moved to `org.nuxeo.ecm.platform.usermanager` package, code relying on it must be updated.
-[NXP-20619](https://jira.nuxeo.com/browse/NXP-20619)
+- `NuxeoGroupImpl` class has been moved to `org.nuxeo.ecm.platform.usermanager` package.
+The code relying on it must be updated.
+See [NXP-20619](https://jira.nuxeo.com/browse/NXP-20619).

 {{! /multiexcerpt}}